How Anxiety Therapy Los Angeles, CA Helps You Feel more Connected—to Yourself and Others

 Even small moments of connection — a soft conversation, leaning on someone safely, or allowing yourself to pause and feel — remind you that you can create and inhabit a life where connection is safe, real, and sustaining.

-As an anxiety therapist in Los Angeles, CA, I support first-generation, BIPOC, and Queer adults who are tired of carrying everything alone and want a more compassionate relationship with themselves and their connections.
-If you’re curious about what healing could look like for you, I invite you to explore the possibility of working together.
+As an anxiety therapist in Los Angeles, I support first-generation, BIPOC, and Queer adults who are tired of carrying everything alone and want a more compassionate relationship with themselves and their connections.
+If you’re curious about what healing could look like for you, I'd love to connect.

 Ligia Orellana, LMFT